 Since then, I had graduated from making preemie/newborn hats and on to child hats and now, to adult hats.
 I have done a lot of searching through the Interwebs of different patterns I could try on a round loom.
 I’ve shared pictures of my creations to my family and they had requested I make some for them.

 Thus begins my journey in round looming.

-Edit: I still take credit in my introduction to loom knitting to my all-time favorite circle looms.
+Update: I still take credit in my introduction to loom knitting to my all-time favorite circle looms.
 But since this site has been conceived, I have evolved in the land of loom knitting.
-I still do a lot of round looming, but I have also acquired different kinds of looms: Martha Stewart Crafts™ Knit & Weave Loom Kit and Authentic Knitting Board (KB) looms – Tadpole, Sock Loom, All-In-One Loom.
-Who knows?
+I still do a lot of round looming, but I have also acquired different kinds of looms: Martha Stewart Crafts™ Knit & Weave Loom Kit and Authentic Knitting Board (KB) looms – Tadpole, Sock Loom, All-In-One Loom, etc. Who knows?
 My loom collection may continue to grow from here on out.

 Latest Update: This site continues to evolve!
 I have added my crochet projects here are as well.

 I hope these projects inspire you to make your own creations.
 Happy crafting!